syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.tooltip `String`
 {:#members:connectors-tooltip}

-Defines the tooltip that should be shown when the mouse hovers over node
+Defines the tooltip that should be shown when the mouse hovers over node.
+For tooltip properties, refer [Tooltip](#members:tooltip)

 #### Default Value